Security & Trust

 Some teams worry that verification slows down hiring.
 In practice, a good verification model should create the right kind of friction:

-- not so much that legitimate employers cannot start
+- Not so much that legitimate employers can't get started quickly

 That balance matters.
-If the process is too loose, trust drops.
-If it is too heavy, good employers hesitate to use the platform.
+If the process is too loose, trust drops and students stop engaging.
+If it's too heavy, good employers hesitate to use the platform and go elsewhere.
+The best verification systems are fast for legitimate employers (often completing within hours) while being thorough enough to catch problems before they reach students.

 iCommunify Jobs checks company email domains and company details during employer onboarding.
 The point is not to create unnecessary friction.
 The point is to support a more trustworthy environment for: